xrettle/WFGY/TensionUniverse/BlackHole/Q059_information_thermodynamic_cost.md

 Then we imagine two kinds of worlds:

 * In a low-tension world, clever engineers can make this tension score very small for some useful tasks by using better devices and running them more gently.
-* In a high-tension world, no matter how clever we are, there is always a nonzero gap: real computation always has to waste a certain amount of energy per bit, beyond the ideal textbook limit.
+* In a high-tension world, no matter how clever we are, there is always a nonzero gap.
+Real computation always has to waste a certain amount of energy per bit, beyond the ideal textbook limit.

 Q059 does not say which world we live in.
 It instead provides: